-Just a few months after celebrating his graduation from BW, Noah Mowery's vintage clothing store, The Thrifting Tree, celebrates its grand opening on Saturday, September 20, just a block away from the BW campus.
+Just a few months after celebrating his graduation from BW, Noah Mowery's vintage clothing store, The Thrifting Tree, celebrated its grand opening just a block away from the BW campus.

 Noah Mowery '25 has prevented thousands of pieces of clothing from ending up in landfills through his online store, The Thrifting Tree, a venture he started as a middle schooler.